docQodly/docs/docs/language/basics/orda-classes.md

-ORDA allows you to create high-level class functions above the data model. this allows you to write business-oriented code and "publish" it just like an API.
+ORDA allows you to create high-level class functions above the data model.
+This allows you to write business-oriented code and "publish" it just like an API.
 Datastore, dataclasses, entity selections, and entities are all available as class objects that can contain functions.

-For example, you could create a `getNextWithHigherSalary()` function in the `cs.EmployeeEntity` class to return employees with a salary higher than the selected one.
+For example, you could create a `getNextWithHigherSalary()` function in the `EmployeeEntity` class to return employees with a salary higher than the selected one.
 It would be as simple as calling:

 ```qs
 nextHigh=ds.Employee.get(1).getNextWithHigherSalary()